PeterisEcis/ModularCalculator/README.md

  - [How to Make & Use (.dll) files in Visual Studio | Using Class Library](https://www.youtube.com/watch?v=MPOuci-6amQ&ab_channel=TACV-TheAmazingCode-Verse)

 I also created 2 git repositories and projects in Visual Studio and pushed them to GitHub.
 The main project is [Modular Calculator](https://github.com/PeterisEcis/ModularCalculator) and the functions for the calculator will be here [Calculator Functions](https://github.com/PeterisEcis/CalculatorFunctions).

+## Hour 2
+I created 3 branches in Calculator Functions project where there are different compiled dll files.
+I will use these files to test adding functionality without rebuilding.
+Also I finished rough version of the GUI for Modular Calculator, written in xaml for WPF.
+After testing I found that I need to find a way to dynamically load dll files, because otherwise even after replacing the dll file it still doesn't change functionality without rebuilding.